Flopsky/kamdavid/README.md

+# Flopsky.github.io
-This is the repo of mu personal blog : Flopsky.github.io
+This is the repo of my personal blog